MA Decarbonization: Roadmap to 2050 and Implementation Plan to 2030

 Commission on the Future of Transportation

-In January 2018, Governor Baker's Executive Order No. 579 established the Commission on the Future of Transportation in the Commonwealth to advise the Baker-Polito Administration on future transportation needs and challenges in Massachusetts.
+In January 2018, the Governor's Executive Order No. 579 established the Commission on the Future of Transportation in the Commonwealth to advise the Administration on future transportation needs and challenges in Massachusetts.
 The Commission explored anticipated changes in technology, climate, land use, and the economy to determine likely impacts on transportation between 2020 and 2040, including:

 - Climate and Resiliency